 The program also comes with a custom whiteboard with a five-inch tall writing line on one side and rows of 1 1/16 inch lines on the reverse.
 The teacher generally uses the large line to demonstrate strokes and letter formation.
 Students practice in various ways.
 First, they “write” with their arms or fingers in the air, on the ground, in the sensory box, on handwriting cards (that come with the program), and on the whiteboard.
 Then they write with markers on the whiteboard, in the workbook, or on handwriting practice pages.
 Gradually they progress to writing with pencils and pens.

-After every fifth lesson, there is a review and assessment lesson so that parents and teachers can make sure students have mastered concepts before moving on rather than for assigning grades.
+After every fifth lesson, there is a review and assessment lesson so that parents and teachers can make sure students have mastered concepts before moving on rather than for grading purposes.
 Optional practice ideas are included for you to use as needed to address weak areas identified by the assessments.

 Student workbooks are printed in full color.
 Some pages at the back of the level A workbook are used to construct readers.
 The student workbook is used within the context of the teacher’s lesson presentation and cannot be used for independent study.
-You will need one student workbook for each level; for levels A and B you will pick your choice of cursive or manuscript.
+You will need one student workbook for each level.
+For levels A and B, you will also pick your choice of cursive or manuscript.

 The Foundations program also requires other specialized items from Pedia Learning: Basic Phonogram Flashcards, Phonogram Game Cards, the custom whiteboard described above, Rhythm of Handwriting Tactile Cards (with raised, sandpaper-like strokes, letters, and numbers), and the Rhythm of Handwriting Quick Reference folder.
 (For the last two items you will choose either manuscript or cursive style.)
 Foundations recommends that you have two decks of the Phonogram Game Cards.
 These are published in three versions: manuscript, cursive, and bookface.
 You should probably purchase a bookface deck plus either of the other decks.
 The publisher recommends a few other optional items you might consider such as letter tiles and Bob Books readers.